dataisbaye/appdaemon-testing/README.md

+# Fork
+This is a fork of https://github.com/nickw444/appdaemon-testing.
+Currently just trying to release a straight copy.

 # appdaemon-testing
 Ergonomic and pythonic unit testing for AppDaemon apps.
 Utilities to allow you to test your AppDaemon home automation apps using all the _pythonic_ testing patterns you are already familiar with.